CraigAdlam/spotify_dashboard/doc/reflection-milestone4.md

 - Change background colors/Card colors to match the Spotify green theme
 - Add a checkbox to implement selecting rows based on popularity

 ### Tab 3 – Explore Globally

-**What has been done:**
+#### **What has been done:**

-- Created interactive map where users can select specific countries to display the top 10 songs based on popularity (e.g., top 10 songs rated 100, 50 etc.)
+##### Improvements from Milestone 2
+- Change background colors/Card colors to match the Spotify green theme (COMPLETED IN MILESTONE 4)
+- Add second index to slider (so there are 2) so a range of popularity can be selected (COMPLETED IN MILESTONE 4)
+- Limit table to popularity or include 3/4 metrics (mainly covered in first 2 tabs) (COMPLETED IN MILESTONE 4)

+##### Improvements from Milestone 3
-- Created 2 horizontal bar charts that display the top 10 songs and artist globally
+- CHANGED 2 horizontal bar charts that display the top 10 songs and artist globally to SINGLE PIE CHART AND PICTURES OF TOP 3 ARTISTS
-- Created main popularity slider to control the output that is presented
+- MODIFIED main popularity slider to control the output that is presented UTILIZING A RANGE WITH 2 SELECTORS
-    - Included for both global top 10 songs and top 10 artists horizontal bar charts
+    - Included for both global top 10 artists PIE CHART as well as the TOP 3 ARTIST PICTURES
     - Also controls the output for the top 10 songs when specific country selected
-- Incorporated additional package (pycountry) that converts ISO-alpha3 country codes (required for map display) into full country names for interpretability
+- Reformatted colours, headers with steps to guide the user, positioning/layout/sizing of the chart/table areas

 **What needs to be improved:**

-- Change background colors/Card colors to match the Spotify green theme
-- Add second index to slider (so there are 2) so a range of popularity can be selected
-- Limit table to popularity or include 3/4 metrics (mainly covered in first 2 tabs)
-    - If so, potentially add an additional plot or summary statistics in the bottom right to further describe popularity insights
+    - If so, potentially add an additional plot or summary statistics in the bottom right to further describe popularity insights (NOT COMPLETED)

-### General Concerns

-- Data loading issues
-- Flexible sizing or fixed (if can make scrollable, fixed might be better)
-- When table exceeds background area, how to make background conform new width
+        - THIS WAS NOT COMPLETED IN MILESTONE 4 due to positioning, space, and layout of tab 3